updated

 Description

 Just to the south of Tokyo lies the large Boso peninsula with its many bays and beaches.
 Much of the forested interior remains largely undeveloped.
 Unknown even.
 But hidden away in the hills and forests are bamboo covered terraces made in the wartime years when Japan badly needed food and the sides of the hills were terraced to grow sweet potatoes.
-When the war ended, however, the farmers went back to the valleys to grow the more profitable rice and the hills were allowed to fall into bamboo-covered disuse.
+When the war ended, the farmers went back to the valleys below to grow the more profitable rice and the hills were allowed to fall into bamboo-covered disuse.

 But by a geographic anomaly (which we will be happy to explain) the hilltops are fertile volcanic loam waiting to be cultivated.